 Use the burst and time-lapse settings to make your video stand out!
 If there’s parts where it could be quite lengthy, or you just want to see how an action looks in fast speed, try the time-lapse.
 With burst images, you can take up to 30 images per second without constantly clicking and can select your favourite shots or put them all together in a sequence.

 Timing is Everything

-The best times to get great shots is early morning or at sunset as you will get a nice golden glow instead of bright lighting which may effect your image.
+The best times to get great shots is early morning or at sunset as you will get a nice golden glow instead of bright lighting which may affect your image.
 If you must shoot at mid-day, try shooting away from the sun or use filters to limit the light coming into the lens.

 Plan Your Story